RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Effectiveness of White-Box Defenses Against Black-Box Attacks

 \subsection{Results}

-We analyze the performance of defenses against black-box attacks by examining the impact of different defense strategies, size of models, and architecture of models, as well as the relationship between AutoAttack success rates and black-box attacks success rates.
+We study the performance of defenses against black-box by considering the impact of different defense strategies, the size of the models, and the architecture of the models.
+We also analyze these results by discussing the relationship between AutoAttack success rates and black-box attack success rates.

-\paragraph{Impact of defense mechanism.} We categorize the defended models from Table \ref{tab:models} into four distinct families (A, B, C, and D), reflecting the various training strategies employed to enhance model robustness.
-In Figure \ref{fig:RQ2} we show the ASR of the 12 black-box attacks against the four defenses (robust models).
-The models are sorted according to the Robustbench leaderboard, with stronger defenses against AutoAttack positioned to the right.
-Models using the same category of defense mechanisms but differing architectures are grouped in the same color.
-We observe that stronger defenses against AutoAttack lead to stronger defenses against black-box attacks.
-For instance, Defense A (red) outperforms Defense C (yellow), which in turn surpasses Defense D (blue) across all black-box attacks.
-An exception to this trend is observed with the ensemble Conv+Swin Defense, ranked \#2 on Robustbench and mixing mechanisms of types A and B. Although ranked second against AutoAttack, it performs similarly to Defense D when subjected to black-box attacks.
-This is explained by the composition of defense mechanisms A and B, which combines the adversarially trained model from Defense A with a standard (vanilla) model, as explained in Section \ref{subsec:defenses}.
-This hybrid nature introduces a vulnerability: while this defense ranks among the best defenses against AutoAttack, the inclusion of a standard model component causes its performance against black-box attacks to align with that of weaker AutoAttack defenses.
-This vulnerability arises because black-box attacks often exploit vanilla surrogates, making the defense susceptible due to the standard model's presence.
+\reformulatedtext{\paragraph{Impact of defense mechanism} We report in Figure \ref{fig:RQ2} the ASR of the 14 black-box attacks against each of the defended models.
+The models are sorted from left to right according to the Robustbench leaderboard, with stronger defenses against AutoAttack on the right.
+Models using the same category of defense mechanisms are grouped with the same color.
+Defenses from the family A (red) outperform all other defenses.
+Defense C (orange) is better than ensembling (green), and vanilla adversarial training (blue).
+Surprisingly, the Conv + Swin ensemble model (orange, ranked 2 against AutoAttack) significanly underperforms models supposedly "weaker" according to Robustbench, and is often weaker than old defenses using only standard training.
+Conv + Swin is weaker than the vanilla adversarial models against MI-FGSM, DI-FGSM, VM-FGSM, VNI-FGSM, SGM, GHOST, and BASES.
+We hypothesize that this vulnerability arises because black-box attacks often exploit vanilla surrogates, making the ensemble defense susceptible due to the presence of the standard model.}

+\reformulatedtext{These trends remain consistent when increasing the epsilon values from $4/255$ to $8/255$ and $16/255$, as well as when extending the iteration budget from N to 2N and 5N.
+Similarly, increasing the query budget from $N$ to $2N$ does not alter the observed pattern.
+The detailed results are presented in Appendix \ref{sec:eps_budget}.}

+\reformulatedtext{\paragraph{Impact of model size and architecture} We focus now on models using the same defense mechanism, and compare the impact of the size of model and archtitectures.}